avargasv/ContribsGH2-Z/PostZ.md

 advantage of the recently announced [refactoring of ZIO-Http](https://www.youtube.com/watch?v=ozHQmklDF2Y) to get an even better ZIO solution?
-We hope to give a categorical positive answer to all these questions in a future post, but perhaps it would be better first to write a little more about the conceptual and practical advantages of a clear separation between the definition of an effectful program and the execution of its effects.
+We hope to give a categorical positive answer to all these questions in a future post, but perhaps it would be better first to write a little more about the conceptual and practical advantages of a clear separation between the definition of an effectual program and the execution of its effects.

 Finally, some links to great resources available for learning ZIO:
 - Courses, [Rock The JVM](https://rockthejvm.com/p/zio), [Developer Inside You](https://www.youtube.com/playlist?list=PLJGDHERh23x-_ammk-n2XuZWhoRVB-wAF).